 Put Down That Camera!

-My trusty Panasonic Lumix camera with Leica lens ordinarily takes amazing pictures in lowlight conditions and I highly recommend it if you want to travel light.
+I travel with a compact point and shoot camera with a Leica lens.
+Ordinarily it takes amazing pictures in low light.
 But only a few of my numerous no-flash clicks ended up being properly lit and focused.
 The available lighting highlights the formations, not the visitors.
 Frankly, I wish I had just put down the camera to enjoy my experience in this extraordinary environment a bit more.
 Leave the artsy photography to professionals with specialized equipment, who are given access under carefully monitored conditions.

 Human Fish or Baby Dragons?